Kristina01111000/Drws_site/README.md

 To Talk with peepso:
-the redirect caused a huge slowdown in the site speed, how to fix this? added autooptimization and w3 total cache to increase teh site speed, have had a login issue since then, sometimes can't login even if the password is changed, needed to wait a while and then it just worked
+the redirect caused a huge slowdown in the site speed, how to fix this? added autooptimization and w3 total cache to increase teh site speed, have had a login issue since then, sometimes can't login even if the password is changed, needed to wait a while and then it just works;

+Dr W's login news
+- couldn't login, tried multiple times
+- he pressed logout instead, took him to wordpress login instead of website login
+- he could login from there, but it was weird

 plugins im using on site: